jmtovarf/salary_calculator/README.rst

 The installation depends on the OS, so you need to check the `PyEnv`_ documentation to make the installation.

-Once we have ``Pyenv`` installed we are ready to create our environment with the prefered python version and env name:
+Once we have ``Pyenv`` installed we are ready to create our environment with the prefered python version and env name.

 .. code-block:: console

     $ pyenv virtualenv 3.9.0 acme

 Now that the environment is created we can initalizate it and start to work with the project.

 .. code-block:: console

     $ pyenv activate acme